 First things first, I found the cover from a Chinese Instagram account when I did a hashtag search for 三級片(otherwise known among Westerners as Category III).
 Like how films have deleted scenes, here are deleted pages from my translation of Wong Jing’s memoir.
-True to the name of the genre that’s based on Hong Kong’s film classification system, this article is about three Catergory III films that Jing was involved in (two of which he wrote and produced whereas he secretly produced the other one).
+Hong Kong’s film classification system is divided into three categories.
+From a British perspective, Category III is the equivalent to an 18 certificate.
+This article is about four Catergory III films that Jing was involved in (three of which he wrote and produced whereas he secretly produced the other one).

 Raped by an Angel

 Wong Jing was credited as the main director on the original H.K.
 DVD release, but he says that he didn’t direct this film.
 He didn’t want to be known as a Category III director, although he mentioned in his book that he would like to direct a romantic Category III film.
 Back in 1993, he appointed Andrew Lau of whom Jing had known since Andrew’s days as a grunt worker in the Shaw Brothers film studio.
 Raped by an Angel has no credited writer, but it’s obviously the product of Jing’s mind.
 Story-wise, he wanted to make a point about how the line between sex and rape can be blurred when consensual sex becomes rape after a woman refuses to give in to a man’s demands.
 Much to Jing’s detriment, the censors came down on him hard.
 As such, the Taiwanese version contained uncut rape, whereas the H.K. version contained uncut sex.
 The film was notorious for the violent use of a chainsaw which was inspired by Danny Lee’s Dr. Lamb (1992).
 More notoriously is a scene in Raped by an Angel where the rapist forces a mentally stunted man to rape a woman.